Chapter 1 : Tricky Territory

 “But she said she didn’t!”
 Ron protested.
 He looked to Harry desperately, hoping to get him on his side.
 Harry just took another drink from Ron’s butterbeer.
 His eyes clearly avoiding Ron’s.

-.”
+“But she does.”
 Ginny tried to suppress the urge to roll her eyes.
 “How did you ever manage to get a girl… Hermione, no less.”
 She looked Ron directly into his eyes.
 “When she says she doesn’t want anything, she really does.
 She’s just giving you the opportunity to be even more of a gentleman and get her a gift.”

 “But if I don’t get her anything--”